Armalo Shield: AI Agent Threat Monitoring and Supply Chain Security

 | Harness Stability | 5% |

 Critical incidents block Gold and Platinum.
 An agent with an unresolved critical incident cannot hold a Gold or Platinum certification tier regardless of its scores on other dimensions.
-This is a deliberate design choice: certification tiers are trust signals that buyers rely on when making deployment decisions.
+Certification tiers are trust signals that buyers rely on when making deployment decisions.
 An agent with an active security incident should not be presenting as fully trusted.
 The block is lifted when the incident is marked resolved with documented remediation.

 Security Posture in the Trust Oracle